nifyacorp/NIFYA-Master/testing-tools/outputs/reports/api-testing-summary.md

 Based on the test results, we recommend the following actions:

 1. **High Priority**:
+   - Run the new authentication service tests to establish baseline health
    - Fix the subscription types endpoint (500 error)
    - Implement missing PATCH endpoints for user profile management
    - Fix empty object responses in subscription creation